Bruce Lee: Grappling

 Lee favored cross-training between different fighting styles, and had a particular interest in grappling.
-Lee trained with several judo practitioners in Seattle and California, among them Fred Sato, Jesse Glover, Taky Kimura, Hayward Nishioka and Wally Jay, as well as Gene LeBell.
+Lee trained with several judo practitioners in Seattle and California, among them Fred Sato, Jesse Glover, Taky Kimura, Hayward Nishioka, and Wally Jay, as well as Gene LeBell.
 Many of his first students were proficient in judo and other arts, and he learned as much as he taught.
 After befriending LeBell on the set of The Green Hornet, Lee offered to teach him striking arts in exchange for being taught grappling techniques.
 LeBell had been taught catch wrestling by prestigious grapplers Lou Thesz and Ed Lewis, and notable techniques of both judo and catch wrestling can be seen in Lee's Tao of Jeet Kune Do.
 He also learned grappling moves from hapkido master Ji Han-jae.

 According to Glover, Lee only found judo ineffective at the action of getting hold of the opponent.
 In their first training together, Glover showed Lee an osoto gari, which Lee considered not a bad technique, but he disliked that Glover had needed to hold onto Lee.
 While in Seattle, Lee developed anti-grappling techniques against opponents trying to tackle him or take him to the ground.
-Glover recalled Lee "definitely would not go to the ground if he had the opportunity to get you standing up."
+Glover recalled Lee "definitely would not go to the ground if he had the opportunity to get you standing up".
 Nonetheless, Lee expressed to LeBell a wish to integrate judo into his fighting style.
 He incorporated the osoto gari into Jeet Kune Do, among other throws, armlocks and chokeholds from judo.

-Although Lee opined that grappling was of little use in action choreography because it was not visually distinctive, he showcased grappling moves in his own films, such as Way of the Dragon, where his character finishes his opponent Chuck Norris with a neck hold inspired by LeBell, and Enter the Dragon, whose prologue features Lee submitting his opponent Sammo Hung with an armbar.
+Although Lee opined that grappling was of little use in action choreography because it was not visually distinctive, he showcased grappling moves in his films, such as Way of the Dragon, where his character finishes his opponent Chuck Norris with a neck hold inspired by LeBell, and Enter the Dragon, whose prolog features Lee submitting his opponent Sammo Hung with an armbar.
 Game of Death also features Lee and Han-jae exchanging grappling moves, as well as Lee using wrestling against the character played by Kareem Abdul-Jabbar.

 Lee was also influenced by the training routine of The Great Gama, an Indian/Pakistani pehlwani wrestling champion known for his grappling strength.
-Lee incorporated Gama's exercises into his own training routine.
+Lee incorporated Gama's exercises into his training routine.